0install/docs/docs/tools/0mirror.md

 ## Status

 0mirror is not yet officially released, although the GIT version works well enough to create the roscidus.com mirror.
-0launch 0.33 has built-in support for using the mirror service.
-On older versions, the GPG keys and feeds can be added manually (e.g. using `0launch --import feed.xml`).
+0install 0.33 has built-in support for using the mirror service.
+On older versions, the GPG keys and feeds can be added manually (e.g. using `0install import feed.xml`).